 -11! (used to replay logfiles) has been made more robust when dealing with corrupt files.

-Previously it would have crashed and exited on encountering corrupt records, now it will truncate the file to remove the invalid records and only process valid elements.
+Previously it would have crashed and exited on encountering corrupt records, now it will truncate the file to remove the invalid records and only process valid items.

 Rather than the individual cells being executed directly